jetbrains-academy/algo-challenges-in-kotlin/Brute Force/Generate Derangements/task_template.md

 # Generate Derangements

-Given a positive integer $n$, generate all permutations that have no fixed point.
+Given an integer $n$, generate all permutations that have no fixed point.
 A fixed point in permutation $p$ is such $i$ that $p_i = i$.

 TODO think about defining what permutation is